yuval-a/deriveODM/readme.md

 #### Database Persistence Callbacks

 Derive has several predefined callbacks defined on the Model class level, are available to all Model instances, and can be overriden in a child class, or in the model definition itself.
 These method names start with an underscore (`_`).
-Derive also allows defining callback methods on specific instances, these method names start with `$_`.

 ##### `_inserted()`